 As stated previously, the TWINKLE framework can support various security applications which can be used to handle different types of attacks.
+Through two examples, we describe how TWINKLE can be used to support different security applications.

 In Figure 4, TWINKLE is being used to handle a jamming attack where the link between devices A and B is being jammed by an unknown attacker.
 In the first two steps (box 1 and box 2), TWINKLE is running in regular mode.
-In the first step, the watchdog detects suspicious behavior defined by the security application.
-In this case, device B is not receiving traffic from device A, which is abnormal.
+In the first step, the watchdog detects suspicious behavior, which has been defined by the security application.
+In this case, device B should be receiving traffic from device A, but is not which is abnormal.
 Therefore, the watchdog notifies the manager of the suspicious behavior by invoking the manager's SBHF.
 As the function begins its execution, the manager switches the security application to vigilant mode (box 3).
-The manager's SBHT Securing the Smart Home via a Two-Mode Security Framework will match the suspicious behavior detected with the routine to handle that suspicious behavior, and the manager will then invoke the policy checker to run that routine.
+The manager's SBHT will match the suspicious behavior detected with the routine to handle that suspicious behavior, and the manager will then invoke the policy checker to run that routine.
 By running the routine, the policy checker will first command A to change its frequency to possibly alleviate the jammed link.
 The policy checker will also notify the user of the jamming attack (box 4).
 After mitigating the attack, the policy checker would notify the manager, which returns the security application to regular mode.